Artic144/Stardew-damage-calculator/README.md

 }
 damageAmount5 = (crit ? ((int)((float)damageAmount5 * critMultiplier)) : damageAmount5);
 ```
 Next up, the game rolls a damage value between the Minimum and Maximum Damage, and denotes it as `damageAmount5`.
-This will end up being the final value that we can use as the actual number you hit in game after a few more bits of code.
+This will end up being the final value that the player hits in-game after a few more bits of code.
 After the damage is rolled, the game checks whether or not the hit was a Critical Strike.
 It factors the player's luck into the final Critical Strike Chance using this formula:

 `finalCritChance = critChance * (1 + LuckLevel/40)`.

 This formula multiplicatively increases the player's Crit.
-Chance by 2.5% per point of luck.
-Daily luck does not factor into `LuckLevel`, and only increases such a Lucky Rings or Luck buffs from food will matter here.
+Chance by +2.5% per point of luck.
+Daily luck does not factor into `LuckLevel`, and only increases such as Lucky Rings or Luck buffs from food will matter here.
 After the Critical Strike roll is done the `damageAmount5` is multiplied by `critMultiplier` if the Crit. roll succeeded, otherwise it stays the same if it failed.

 ## Attack Boosts
 ```c#
 damageAmount5 = Math.Max(1, damageAmount5 + ((who != null) ? (who.attack * 3) : 0));
 ```
-This sneaky line of code increases the damage of the player's attack by `3 * attack`.
+This line of code increases the damage of the player's attack by `3 * attack`.
 Things that can influence the player's attack include the Warrior Ring buff, other buffs from eating food, as well as the Attack Innate Enchantment.
 The fact that this line of code comes right after the critical strike section can create some very strange damage outputs, well showcased in Penguinpanda's video.

 ## Professions